protono/hello-algo/algos.md

 1. clockwise

 As shown in the figure below, below the nodes is the balance factor.
 From bottom to top, the first unbalanced node in the binary tree is "Node 3".
-We consider the subtree with the unbalanced node as the root node, record this node as node, and record its left child node as child, and perform the "right rotation" operation.
+We consider the subtree with the unbalanced node as the root node, record this node as `node`, and record its left child node as `child`, and perform the "right rotation" operation.
 After the clockwise rotation is completed, the subtree has been restored to balance, and still maintains the characteristics of the binary search tree.

 ![<1>](./pictures/7.5.2.1.1-1.png) ![<2>](./pictures/7.5.2.1.1-2.png) ![<3>](./pictures/7.5.2.1.1-3.png) ![<4>](./pictures/7.5.2.1.1-4.png)